Resource Saving via Ensemble Techniques for Quantum Neural Networks: Discussion

 The first experiment seeks to perform linear regression on a synthetic noisy 5-dimensional dataset.
 The function generating the targets is as follows: $y = w \cdot x + \epsilon$, where $x \in (-1,1)^5 \subseteq \Real{}^5$, $w \in \Real{}^5$ is randomly generated from a uniform distribution having as support the range $-1$ to $1$, and $\epsilon$ is a Gaussian noise of mean zero and standard deviation $0.1$.
 The total number of samples composing this synthetic dataset is 250.
 Each experimental data point instantiates a layer number, a number of bagged features, and a percentage of training data points available to the ensemble.

 The results of the first experiment are indicated in Figure~\ref{fig:linear_all}.
-Both FM and AdaBoost achieve the lowest MSE generalisation error of about 0.021 at 10 layers, reaching a performance plateau at 5 layers.
+Both FM and AdaBoost achieve the lowest MSE on test of about 0.021 at 10 layers, reaching a performance plateau at 5 layers.
 The bagging models utilising 80\% of the features are able to reach satisfactory results with 10 layers, which are only 0.03 - 0.05 points higher than the error obtained by the best performing models.
 In general, it appears that quantum bagging models with a high number of features are able to generalize well on unseen data in this setting, even with only 20\% of the training samples (unsurprisingly, the performance of bagging models with only 20\% of training samples are worse than those of the counterparts using 100\% of the training samples).
 Nevertheless, they still achieve remarkable results and show impressive generalization capabilities, confirming the effectiveness of bagged quantum models in generalizing well with relatively little training data \cite{caro2022generalization}.

-It is also notable that all of the bagging models have a lower MSE generalisation error as compared to FM and AdaBoost when the number of layers is low.
+It is also notable that all of the bagging models have a lower MSE test error as compared to FM and AdaBoost when the number of layers is low.
 In particular, with just 1 layer, all of the bagging models outperform FM and AdaBoost.
 However, as the number of layers increases, the performances of bagging models begin to plateau more rapidly than FM and Adaboost which, in contrast, continue their trend of decreasing error with increasing circuit depth.
-This is consistent with the notion that as base classifiers become expressive their risk of overfitting increases (i.e. they develop an intrinsically low bias).
-Adaboost, in particular, is known to be most effective in relation to weak, under-fitting base classifiers.
+This is due to bagging models reaching their performance saturation point more quickly as the number of layers increases, so that additional layers do not significantly improve their predictive power.
+The primary cause for this phenomenon is the impossibility of bagging models in utilizing all the available information from the features of the samples; an increment in the number of bagging estimators may alleviate such phenomenon.
+On the other hand, FM and AdaBoost have the advantage of fully leveraging all the features of the samples for the prediction.
+As a result, they gain benefits from higher circuit depth, enabling them to progressively diminish their error rates.

 Finally, the decreasing error trend seen in the more complex bagging models as well as the FM and AdaBoost models is not visible in relation bagging with 30\% of the features.
 We conjecture that since this bagging configuration utilises only 1 qubit, it cannot appropriately model the evolution of the quantum state with respect to the input.
 Hence, despite leveraging 10 different submodels of 1 qubit (i.e., one feature) each, the performance of bagging models with 30\% of the features cannot improve as the number of layers increases (adding more layers in this case translates in performing rotations on the single qubit only, without the possibility of further CNOTs or other entangling gate operations).
 This result hence highlights the importance of entanglement in quantum neural network models as a means of improving performance.